 General gov’t runs HUF 213.4 bln deficit at end of May

-Hungaryʼs cash flow-based general government, excluding local councils, ran a HUF 213.4 billion deficit at the end of May, the Ministry for National Economy said today, confirming preliminary data, Hungarian news agency MTI reported.
-The deficit thus reached 18.3% of the HUF 1.1664 trillion full-year target.
+Hungaryʼs cash flow-based general government, excluding local councils, ran a HUF 213.4 billion deficit at the end of May, preliminary data released by the Ministry for National Economy today show, as reported by state wire service MTI-Econews.

 The central budget had a HUF 180.1 bln deficit and the social insurance funds were HUF 85.9 bln in the red at the end of May.
 The separate state funds ran a HUF 52.6 bln surplus.

 In May alone, the general government, excluding local councils, ran a HUF 91.1 bln deficit.

 The five-month deficit was up from a HUF 13.2 bln deficit in the base period.

 Rising employment and consumption boosted by higher wages lifted budget revenues from VAT, personal income tax and payroll taxes, the ministry said.